Derkino/Rappelz-Fetcher/README.md

 # Rappelz-Fetcher

-A simple Rappelz API to get information about the Rappelz Database, built with Express.
+A simple Rappelz API to GET,Insert or Update informations about the Rappelz Database, built with Express.

 ## Requirements